The Projective Dynamic Logo Framework:

 Phase IX — The Closure of Causality

-Nothing survives outside a closure — and the chain from axioms to physics is now complete.
+Nothing survives outside a closure — and the chain from axioms to Newton's constant is now complete.

 - D42 | Derivation of H3 from Axioms C1–C4: The Equiparticipation Lemma and the Closure of Causality

 Resolves the programme's sole foundational open problem (OP1, D39).
-Three lemmas are established from first principles: the Equiparticipation Lemma (D42-L1, proved algebraically and verified exhaustively for n = 4–7), the Cross-Triangle Blindness Lemma (D42-L2, from D39), and the S₄-Equivariance Lemma (D42-L3, verified over 24,576 cases with zero violations).
-Together they prove that the uniform measure on R_tot is the unique measure consistent with axioms C1–C4 — without invoking D36 as external input.
+Three lemmas are established from first principles: the Equiparticipation Lemma (D42-L1, proved algebraically and verified exhaustively for n = 4–7), the Cross-Triangle Blindness Lemma (D42-L2, from D39), and the S4-Equivariance Lemma (D42-L3, verified over 24,576 cases with zero violations).
+Together they prove that the uniform measure on Rtot is the unique measure consistent with axioms C1–C4 — without invoking D36 as external input.
 As a corollary, κ = 310φ/11017 ∈ ℚ(√5) is promoted to an unconditional theorem of C1–C4, and the entire derivation chain from axioms to the Bekenstein–Hawking entropy formula is closed without any residual hypothesis.
-A second corollary exhibits the multi-scale universality of the principle: any internal asymmetry without structural foundation is eliminated by C4-optimisation, at every scale from signed graphs to Darwinian evolution.

 ID |